history of the marijuana joint

 Pre-rolls have the cool look of the cone with no rolling skills necessary.
 We offer a wide brand variety that include award-winning blunts as well as organic and CBD options.

-Papers and Pre-Rolls in Orange County
+Weed Delivery in Orange County

-If you’re not looking to be a rolling master, check out our wide selection of top-shelf pre-rolls.
-Bud Man OC delivers to your door 365 days a year.
+We deliver marijuana to your door 365 days a year.
 Give us a call or order online